AIBendereL/LSUN-Bedroom-Diffusion-Model/README.md

 After that, we will subtract predicted noise gradually from the Init noise.

 # Dataset
-LSUN Bedroom, auto downloaded in notebooks. (from [https://s3.amazonaws.com/fast-ai-imageclas/bedroom.tgz](https://s3.amazonaws.com/fast-ai-imageclas/bedroom.tgz))
+LSUN Bedroom, auto downloaded in notebooks. (from [Dataset link](https://s3.amazonaws.com/fast-ai-imageclas/bedroom.tgz))

 # Setup
 ## Train